 This is Halloween (On Church!)

-Activist Histories / Drag / Gay History / Queer History / Trans History
+Activist Histories / Drag / Gay History / Queer History / The Gays Did What Now? / Trans History

 Every year on Halloween, Toronto’s Gay Village transforms into a massive street party.
 Like an autumnal bonus Pride filled with booze and shivering twinks, Church Street shuts down to traffic and encourages thousands of queers to get “spoopy” with it.
 Visitors are emphatically encouraged to wear their most outlandish costumes and each business books the best drag they can afford months in advance.
 Queers of all ages endure various tortures (assorted Ontario public transit routes) to come party, people watch, and publicly projectile vomit in what is ostensibly the glory of nondenominational Gay Christmas.
 But where did all this start?
 Is this just a fruity version of a block party with a particularly PnP friendly BIA?
 Much like anything in queer history, the tradition of Halloween on Church can be traced back to a bunch of fierce drag queens who’d had enough.